MahimashreePrabhakar/Portfolio/README.md

-# Electrical & Electrinics Engineer
+# Electrical & Electronics Engineer

 ### Education
 BE in Electrical and Electronics